Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

         ![github repo](./assets/uploadS10.png)

+    !!! notes

+        You may have to refresh your rock_paper_scissor GitHub repository page to see your changes.

 ## Conclusion

 By the end of this section, you will have successfully completed the following tasks important to every developer: